Solar power

 If you only need a small amount of power, then solar panels would be cheaper.

-• Efficiency: obviously, solar panels need maximum sunlight to generate the most amount of energy.
+Obviously, solar panels need maximum sunlight to generate the most amount of energy.
 Likewise, wind turbines need to be in a windy location in order to generate a lot of electricity.
 If you're in a location where you get a lot of sun -- free from strong winds, which can kick up dust and debris -- solar power might be the way to go, especially if you don't have a lot of other objects that shade the panels from the sun.
 If your location is particularly windy, with typically strong, consistent winds, a wind turbine may be more effective for you.

-• Suitability for residential homes: solar panels can be installed nearly anywhere, provided there's enough sunlight.
+Solar panels can be installed nearly anywhere, provided there's enough sunlight.
 Residential wind turbines, however, can be quite large and aren't suitable for the city or for small lots.

 Wind turbines can also only operate where you get sufficient wind.
 It's not too hard to find a sunny spot around a home to install solar panels.
 However, you can't generate wind!
 Wind turbines are sensitive to wind speed.
 Speeds that are too low will result in no power being generated from the turbine.

 On the question of whether wind generator versus solar panels is better -- it just depends on your location, usage, and preferences.
 Both forms of power are clean and renewable, both excellent environmentally-friendly alternatives to traditional energy generation.
+Love both forms of energy?
+Consider a combination system that utilitizes both solar power and wind power.